A logo for pinnacle college ridgeview with a tree in the middle of a book.

 Uniforms

-The School uniform is compulsory for all Students from Grade 0 – 12.
+The School uniform is compulsory for all Students from Grades 0 – 12.

 Each of the phases though, has a completely age-appropriate uniform that is suited to the nature of the classroom activities in which the children participate.
 From the more relaxed sports uniform and tracksuit of the Pre-Primary children, to the formal uniform as worn by the Grade 8 to 12 Students, there is a well thought out uniform requirement for each phase.